bazik210/xray_2/README.md

 - Build directory contains several utility tools that you can use in case new project has to be integrated into solution.
 - If you updating CMakeLists.txt project files, don't forget to run Update.bat from build\ folder when projects will ask for reload or bugtrap, editor and some tools build will be broken.
 - You can also disable ZERO_CHECK project, so it won't update your vs projects every time you touch cmake files, this is in case you have some critical changes in projects you didn't add yet to cmake.
+- Rename RemoveDebugDefinition.json.lox_example in build\script_configs to RemoveDebugDefinition.json if you wana get mixed configuration.

 ## Debug
 - Go to stalker2_pc_dx11 configuration properties->Debugging and set your working directory to compiled binaries, for example: C:\xray\binaries\Debug.
 Then put resources\, mounts\ and user_data\ to your sources, now you can launch it.